Trustmark Centre Sells for Nearly $20M

 An iconic East Memphis office building has switched hands for $19.7 million.

-Nashville-based Magnolia Capital Investments has purchased the Trustmark Centre located at 5350 Poplar Ave. from Israeli investment company Faropoint Investments.
+Nashville-based Magnolia Capital Investments has purchased the Trustmark Centre located at 5350 Poplar Ave. from Israeli investment group Faropoint Investments.

-Avison Young principals Shane Soefker and Jacob Biddle represented Magnolia in the transaction, while NAI Saig Co. executive vice president Brian Califf represented Faropoint.
+Avison Young principals Shane Soefker and Jacob Biddle represented Magnolia in the transaction, while NAI Saig Co. executive vice president Brian Califf and vice president Elliot Embry represented Faropoint.

+“Trustmark Centre is a true class B+ asset that is perfectly located along the Poplar Corridor in the East Memphis submarket,” Soefker said.
+“This asset sits in a part of East Memphis that is strategically located inside the loop and benefits from both an exceptional quality of construction and phenomenal access.”

 In addition to its central location in the East Memphis portion of the Poplar Corridor, the 164,247-square-foot office high-rise boasts a 93.5 percent occupancy rate that includes tenants Evergreen Packaging, Trustmark National Bank, Southern Eye, National Foundation for Transplants and Aetna.